11 Exciting Ways to Learn Spanish as a Family

-The advantage of this is that you’re not only getting something out of it—learning a new language—but you’re also giving back.
-One great options is through Volunteer Latin America.
+The advantage of this is that you’re learning a new language and giving back simultaneously.
+One great option is Volunteer Latin America.

 However, the typical requirement is that the children be at least 13, so this might not be the best option for young learners.
 But keep it in mind, and once your little ones aren’t so little anymore, check out this amazing program and think about how much growing you all can do together!

 The difference between this and a volunteer experience is that an intercambio is purely for immersion.
 And, since you’re not volunteering, you’re free to explore the country after the lessons.

-Let’s be honest, learning Spanish as a family will not only be more fun than doing it alone, but it’ll also create stronger bonds between you and your children.
+Learning Spanish as a family will not only be more fun than doing it alone, but it’ll also create stronger bonds between you and your children.

 Additionally, giving your children (and yourself) the gift of fluency in a second language will have benefits that will last a lifetime!

 And One More Thing…